Shmaug/Stratum_OLD/README.md

 - `Camera`
   - Inherets `Object`.
 Computes View matrices based on its transform as an `Object`
   - Represents a camera in 3D space.
 Provides functionality for stereo rendering, and more
-  - **Note: For maximum precision, Camera view matrices are always centered at the origin**
+  - **Note: For precision, Camera view matrices are always centered at the origin.** Thus the
-  - Provides a basic immediate-mode GUI system, similar to Unity's EditorGUI.
-It can draw GUI content in world-space and in screen-space.
 - `Renderer`
   - Base class for all Renderers.
 Inherit and override this to implement a custom renderer.
 - `MeshRenderer`
   - Renders a `Mesh` with a `Material`.
 The Scene will try to batch together MeshRenderers that use the same Mesh, Material and RenderQueue and draw them using Instancing.
+- `SkinnedMeshRenderer`
+  - Renders a skinned `Mesh` with a `Material`.
+Inherets `MeshRenderer`, computes skinning from an `AnimationRig`.
+- `ClothRenderer`
+  - Renders a `Mesh` simulating soft-body spring physics along triangle edges, and aerodynamic drag along triangle faces.
 - `Light`
   - Defines a light within the Scene's lighting system.
 - `Gizmos`
   - Gizmos are a way to quickly draw simple 3D shapes such as boxes and lines, and are only drawn during the main pass when `Scene::DrawGizmos()` is `true`.
-To use these properly, only call `Gizmos` calls during `DrawGizmos()`
+To use these properly, only call `Gizmos` functions during `DrawGizmos()` events.
 - `GUI`
   - Provides a basic immediate-mode GUI system, similar to Unity's EditorGUI.
 It can draw GUI content in world-space and in screen-space.